 TrackTown, USA: The day was cloudy, but no rain was predicted.
 (No rain was predicted yesterday either.)
 We didn't need to be to Historic Hayward Field until late afternoon, we decided to go downtown Eugene for lunch.
 Our favorite place was not open until 3p (I think these are COVID hours, because it used to be open for lunch.), so we went with option two, The Steelhead Pub.
 I used to like their fish and chips.
 However, times have changed, and instead of soggy fries and crispy fish, I was served yukky fish and wonderful chips.
-Slaw is still not work eating.
+Slaw is still not worth eating.
 We should have gone to McDonalds for a fish sandwich.

 No more Steelhead Pub for us.
 Terry, you have a perfectly good kitchen and a well-stocked fridge in your RV!